evanalyticsalex/Healthcare_Reporting_Infrastructure_V1/README.md

 ---

-# 🧩 D1.A – How I Would Model and Transform the Data
+# 🧩 D1.A – How I Would Model and Transform the Data (SQL queries below)

 <details>
 <summary><strong>1️⃣ Source Layer – Staging Models</strong></summary>